-Sometimes, it can be hard to think of a theme for these Weekend Reading emails, so when a team member randomly suggests doing something based on the word “elephant,” you go with it!
+Sometimes, it can be hard to think of a theme for these Weekend Reading posts, so when a team member randomly suggests doing something based on the word “elephant,” you go with it!
 Challenge accepted.
-Here are some articles about improving your marketing, sales, and culture with inspiration from the noble elephant.
+Here are some articles about handling your competition, improving your marketing, sales, and culture with inspiration from the noble elephant.

 An elephant never forgets, as they say.
 And as it turns out, having a good memory is a fantastic tool in business!
 Because relationships are the most important thing (we’ve always thought so), having a great memory is crucial to keeping up strong connections with everyone — from that top-paying client to the lead you’ve been nurturing for years.
 This article explains the value of memory in fostering relationships with everyone.